Best Single-Engine Turboprop Aircraft in 2026 — 5 Models Compared

 Personal Transport — High Speed, Long Range

 Buy the TBM 960.
 Nothing else in this category matches it for speed and range in the single-engine turboprop class.
-If your typical mission involves two to three passengers, legs of 700 to 1,200 nautical miles, and airports with reasonable runway length (3,000 feet or better), the TBM’s PT6E-66XT and 330-knot cruise make every other option look slow.
+If your typical mission involves two to three passengers, legs of 700 to 1,200 nautical miles, and airports with reasonable runway length — 3,000 feet or better — the TBM’s PT6E-66XT and 330-knot cruise make every other option on this list look slow.
 The higher acquisition cost and operating cost are real, but the aircraft delivers genuine jet-adjacent performance.

 The caveat is training currency.
 The TBM 960’s performance envelope demands respect and regular recurrent training at a TBM-approved simulator facility.
 FlightSafety International in Wichita runs the dominant TBM type training program.
-Budget $8,000 to $12,000 per year for recurrent training and take it seriously.
+Budget $8,000 to $12,000 per year for recurrent training — and actually show up for it.

 Multi-Mission Flexibility — Charter, Corporate, Occasional Cargo

 The PC-12 NGX is the answer, and it has been the answer to this question for thirty years.
-Its ability to reconfigure from nine-passenger transport to pure cargo to air ambulance with the same airframe and the same pilot type rating
+Its ability to reconfigure from nine-passenger transport to pure cargo to air ambulance — same airframe, same pilot type rating — is unmatched in the single-engine turboprop market.
+Operators who need that flexibility don’t agonize over this decision for long.
+The PC-12 is the obvious choice, and the sales data across three decades backs that up without ambiguity.

 Stay in the loop